Phetzxc/FRA333_HW3_6538_6571/README.md

-`roboticstoolbox` provides the `is_singular(q)` function to detect whether the robot is in a singular configuration by examining the determinant of the Jacobian matrix.
-If the determinant is close to zero, the robot is in a singularity, losing certain degrees of freedom.
+`roboticstoolbox` provides the `is_singular(q)` function to detect whether the robot is in a singular configuration by evaluate whether the Jacobian matrix loses rank in a particular configuration.
+If the Jacobian matrix loses rank, the robot enters a singular configuration.